-The new law requires that insurers allow all dependent children to remain on their parents' coverage until their 26th birthday.
+The new law requires that insurers allow all dependent children to remain on their parents' coverage up until their 26th birthday.
 Even those who had previously been dropped from their parent or guardian's plan are entitled to re-enroll.
-Based on existing regulations and Census data, the White House estimates that this provision "will bring relief for roughly 18,600 individuals in Colorado who could now have quality affordable coverage through their parents."
+Based on existing regulations and Census data, the White House estimates that this provision "will bring relief for roughly 18,000 individuals in Maryland who could now have quality affordable coverage through their parents."

-18,600 uninsured young adults in Colorado will lose the opportunity to purchase affordable coverage through their parents' plans if the Affordable Care Act is repealed.
+18,000 uninsured young adults in Maryland will lose the opportunity to purchase affordable coverage through their parents' plans if the Affordable Care Act is repealed.
 For many of these young adults, there will be no source of coverage or the only offer of coverage they will be able to find will be expensive and exclude many important covered services that they need.